commtech/fscc-windows/README.md

 ##### Reading Register Values
-There are multiple ways of reading the card's registers varying from using the Windows API to an FSCC specific API.
+There are multiple ways of reading the card's registers, varying from using the Windows API to an FSCC specific API.
 Following are a few methods you can use.

-Use the `FSCC_GET_REGISTERS` ioctl to get the values of any registers you need to read from within code.
+Use the `FSCC_GET_REGISTERS` ioctl to get the values of any registers you need to read from within your code.
 This ioctl can be found within `<fscc/fscc.h>`.

 ```c